2019 Johannesburg riots: Riots

 On 1 September 2019, riots and looting targeting shops owned by foreign nationals broke out in Jeppestown and Johannesburg CBD following the death of a taxi driver allegedly for trying to stop drug dealers.
 By 3 September, around 189 people had reportedly been arrested by police for looting.
 423 have been arrested by 5 September and President Cyril Ramaphosa stated that at least ten people were confirmed to have died, including two foreign nationals.
 The looting meanwhile spread to the township of Alexandra.

 Around 50 businesses predominantly owned by Africans from the rest of the continent were reportedly destroyed or damaged during the incident.
 The mosque located in the Jozi Mall was attacked and copies of Quran were defiled, while every shop in the mall was looted.
 In Katlehong, residents placed barriers on the roads before looting the Sontonga Mall, stated the Guanteng Police.

 Two people were shot dead for trying to loot shops, including one South African named Isaac Sebaku in Coronationville by a Somali shop owner who was arrested and another person in Crosby.
 Premier of Gauteng, David Makhura, confirmed that a South African was shot over an incident of looting.
 Police Minister Bheki Cele stated the shop owner was a Pakistani.

 News24 has reported that the police have confirmed two South Africans were shot dead in Brixton and Sophiatown during the riots and a Zimbabwean security guard was shot in Hillbrow.
 Two victims of unknown nationality were killed in Hillbrow and Jeppestown.
 Cele confirmed five murders were reported – two in Coronationville, two in Hillbrow and one in Jeppestown.
 Two charred corpses were recovered from shops burnt by looters in Alexandra.

 On 5 September, the provincial police arrested 74 persons in Katlehong as looting and rioting continued, taking the number of arrests to 497.
 They also stated that 11 persons had died during the riots, though only 7 deaths are known to have been caused directly due to it.
 Isaac Sithole, a Zimbabwean, was beaten up and burnt alive by South African rioters in Katlehong.
 His sister-in-law alleged that a baby had also died in an arson attack.

-Following the resumption of rioting on the 8 September Mangosuthu Buthelezi gave a speech calling for calm and a secession of violence.
+Following the resumption of rioting on the 8 September Mangosuthu Buthelezi gave a speech calling for calm and a cessation of violence.
 One person died and five were injured during a protest by South Africans against immigrants in Johannesburg whilst 16 people were arrested.
 Another person was shot in Malvern during the violence.
 This brought the number of deaths to 12.
 The police stated that 640 people had been arrested since the riots began.
 By the end of the riots a reported total of over 680 people had been arrested.